Circle dance: Faroese chain dance

 The Faroese chain dance is the national circle dance of the Faroe Islands.
-The dance originated in medieval times, and survived only in the Faroe Islands, while in other European countries it was banned by the church, due to its pagan origin.
-The dance is danced traditionally in a circle, but when a lot of people take part in the dance they usually let it swing around in various wobbles within the circle.
+Derived from a medieval ring dance, and surviving only in the Faroes, it is danced traditionally in a circle, but when a lot of people take part in the dance they usually let it swing around in various wobbles within the circle.
 The dance in itself only consists in holding each other's hands, while the dancers form a circle, dancing two steps to the left and one to the right without crossing the legs.
 When more and more dancers join the dance vine, the circle starts to bend and forms a new one within itself.

 Sacred Circle Dance

 The Sacred Circle Dance was brought to the Findhorn Foundation community in Scotland by Bernhard Wosien; he presented traditional circle dances that he had gathered from across Eastern Europe.
 Colin Harrison and David Roberts and Janet Rowan Scott took the dances to other parts of the United Kingdom where they started regular groups in south east England, then across Europe, the US and elsewhere.
 The network extends also to Australia, New Zealand, South Africa, South America, and India.
 A small centrepiece of flowers or other objects is often placed at the centre of the circle to help focus the dancers and maintain the circular shape.
 Much debate goes on within the sacred circle dance network about what is meant by 'sacred' in the dance.